 It was a prescription.
 Printed on our family doctor’s stationery.

 “What the hell is this?”
-I stormed into the bedroom, waving the prescription like a white flag of surrender.
+I stormed into the bedroom, waving the prescription like a matador’s flag.

 She sat up.
 Gathering up her hair in a pretend ponytail, she stared at me a moment, then singsong-ed: “THIS is what you need to take, when you have a stomach ache.”